|

 of hard work and dedication to Georgie's recovery.

-Training arrived in the United States, professional opinion was guarded
+When AIT arrived in the United States, professional opinion was guarded

 and outright disinterested.
 The Stehli’s tried to give others the